Department of Kinesiology

 The mission of the Department of Kinesiology is to:

 The Human Performance major prepares students for varied careers in Kinesiology, including health promotion, human performance, exercise science, strength and conditioning, recreation, sport management, and coaching.
-The program also prepares students for graduate studies in exercise science, athletic training, sport management, physical therapy, and other pre-professional programs.
+The program also prepares students for graduate studies in exercise science, athletic training, sport management, occupational therapy, physical therapy, and other pre-professional programs.

 The Physical Education Major - Health and Adaptive PE provides classroom education and practical experiences to prepare and license students to teach physical education, health education, and adapted physical education in K-12 schools.
 This major allows students to earn all three credentials within one comprehensive program.

 Students take engaging classes from experienced teachers in pedagogy and content areas including teaching methods, classroom management, serving a diverse student population, and encouraging life-long health and fitness, among others.
-Students go into schools regularly during their coursework, and end their education with a semester of student teaching under the guidance of faculty and cooperating teachers.
+Students go into schools for practical experiences regularly during their coursework, and end their education with a semester of student teaching under the guidance of faculty and cooperating teachers.

 These courses promote knowledge of sports and leisure activities, and stress the important benefits derived from regular participation in physical activity.
 Courses are available at both the introductory and intermediate levels for many sports, and are available to all students regardless of major.